English Vision at Barming Primary School:

 Through discrete Phonics sessions that follow Letters and Sounds, one-to-one reading with an adult and the reading workshop, we teach our youngest children how to decode the written word, whilst building a greater understanding of comprehension as children develop through listening to books being read aloud, investigating them together in guided groups, or working together as a class on shared activities.
 We develop greater understanding through detailed exploration of whole books, short texts, art work, videos and music, encouraging children to play an active role in the reading process through an understanding of what makes a ‘good comprehender.’
 Staff are reading roles models who demonstrate and encourage a love for reading, and children have access to a wide variety of reading materials through the school library, visiting authors, book fairs and the carefully selected texts used in the teaching of English.

-At Barming Primary School, our aim is to use the "Talk for Writing" Approach across Key Stage 1 and 2.
+At Barming Primary School, our aim is to use quality texts across Key Stage 1 and 2 to inspire and give purpose to our children's writing.
 From the earliest stages of emergent writing in the Foundation Stage, we aim to foster a true love of storytelling and writing through the joy it is able to bring.
-We recognise the role that ‘talk’ plays in our understanding of the written word and so, through ‘Talk for Writing,’ children are regularly given opportunities to listen to and retell stories and non-fiction texts.
+We recognise the role that ‘talk’ plays in our understanding of the written word and so, children are regularly given opportunities to listen to and retell stories and non-fiction texts.
 Through retelling texts, using actions or drama to help internalise patterns, children are able to first imitate, but then innovate and invent their own version of a text; these stages of writing form the basis upon which all of our writing units are taught.
 Children are supported in their ability to innovate upon a known text through shared and guided writing, whilst the invention stage teaches children the subtleties of an author’s craft.
+Children are given opportunity to play with words, read as a writer by investigating authors' use of language in a range of texts.
+Children become confident planners for their writing and are taught how to edit and improve their own written pieces - just as real authors do!

 Spelling, punctuation and grammar forms an even more important role in the English curriculum than ever before.
 We believe that a secure understanding of these aspects is incredibly important to develop a true conceptual understanding of English.
 However, we also strongly believe that children are entitled to a rich, varied and stimulating learning experience and so our teaching of Spelling, Punctuation and Grammar is embedded within our teaching of writing.
 Through careful planning from the very beginning of the year, we introduce new punctuation or grammar concepts when it is best placed to support children’s writing at that time, whilst spelling forms a constant and frequent part of our practice.